Darby Day Trip: Castiglioncello

-Located approximately 35 minutes south of Camp Darby, Castiglioncello is known as the “pearl of the Tyrrhenian.”
+CAMP DARBY, Italy - Located approximately 35 minutes south of Camp Darby, Castiglioncello is known as the “pearl of the Tyrrhenian.”
 Once an ancient Etruscan city, this beautiful seaside oasis has become a highly coveted destination due to its breathtaking views and pristine beaches.
+Here are a few not-to-be-missed highlights.

 |Date Taken: